-Note, this blog post is updated as of September 20th.
-It will not be updated the rest of this week, though it is believed the second round of payments may begin September 25th.
+[EDIT 10/20] The second round of Colorado payments has been released as well.
 If you are on PUA, you can log in to your payment section and see WHEN your payments will be released.
-(Put in a start date of August 1 - scroll to the right where it says "Additions" to look for $300 payments, then back to "Payment Date" for those rows.)
+(Put in a start date of August 1 – scroll to the right where it says “Additions” to look for $300 payments, then back to “Payment Date” for those rows.)

-If you are getting a notice that your claim is ineligible when you put in your Social Security and Zip Code - which I hope they FIX on September 21 when the office is "in" again!!! - many people are having success going through the Spanish version with their PIN.
+If you are getting a notice that your claim is ineligible when you put in your Social Security and Zip Code – which hopefully they have fixed now – many people are having success going through the Spanish version with their PIN.
 Use Google Translate as needed.

 Best of luck to everyone.
-I'll check back in and update this webpage around September 26th.
-Any comments left between now and then will not be published.
 Feel free to join one of the Facebook groups for the latest information.
 I think the most useful one is Colorado PEUC/PUA (Pandemic Unemployment Assistance) Q&A.